Holidays of Future Passed: Plot

 When Bart and Lisa arrive at their parents' home, they stay there with their children.
 Unfortunately for Lisa, she only gets unhelpful advice from Marge on how to be a better mother, and Zia continues to go into the Ultranet.
 Meanwhile, Bart is heartbroken to find out that Jenda has remarried, while he has not found anyone new.
 Feeling depressed, he tells Homer to take his grandsons out.
 The boys become angry with their father for not spending time with them, but the two have a great time with their grandfather.
 Bart and Lisa then encounter each other in their old treehouse, where they become slightly drunk and talk about how difficult parenting is.
 After exchanging inspirational advice, they realize that they need to try harder to connect with their children.
 Meanwhile, upon arriving in Springfield, Maggie starts experiencing contractions and Kearney, now a taxi driver, drives her to the hospital.

 Homer takes Bart's sons to a cryonics facility where Grampa has been frozen alive to prevent a disease from killing him.
 Although a cure has now been discovered, he is kept frozen by Homer because it is cheaper than paying for a nursing home and because Grampa has constantly been rude to him.
 Homer says to the boys that they should give their father another chance, since he knows Bart loves them.
 At that point, Bart arrives and apologizes to his sons, admitting how much he treasures them.
 Touched, the two boys forgive him for not having included them in his life much, while an inspired Homer decides to unfreeze Grampa and forgive him, as well.
-Meanwhile, Lisa goes into the Ultranet to find Zia and discovers a door leading into Zia's private world.
+Meanwhile, Lisa goes into the Ultranet by putting a cord into her belly button to find Zia and discovers a door leading into Zia's private world.
 Entering it, Lisa is overjoyed to find that Zia has hung a poster of her next to a series of posters depicting historical women who have made a difference in the world.
 When Zia arrives, Lisa thanks her for looking up to her and the two reconcile at last, but secretly hides her life as a party poser.
 With the conflicts resolved, Bart and Lisa gather their children in preparation for a new Christmas family photo.
 Marge arrives with Maggie, who has given birth to a baby girl.
 The Simpsons gather into a group just as the family pets (who have evolved greatly over the past thirty years) take the new photo.